tschallacka/mage-storm/README.md

 Hence this library, which will aim to imitate the base Magento models but make them fluent.
 With Collections, easy relations, QueryBuilders etc...

+For documentation on how to make queries, queries on relations etc...
+I'd like to refer you to the [WinterCms documentation](https://wintercms.com/docs/database/basics) Only the database parts of the doucmentation are relevant, the CMS parts etc... are excluded from this library to keep the size small.

 ### Very minimal

 I've striven to keep this library as minimal as possible, by only including the most